tlong314/cmgame/README.md

 `doodleOptions.lineWidth` - Number of pixels wide these drawing lines should be.

 `doodleOptions.strokeStyle` - Color string used to draw the new doodle.
-Default is CMGame.Color.BLACK.
+Default is CMColor.BLACK.

 `doodleOptions.fillStyleAbove` - Color to (try and) fill above the drawn line.
 May be buggy.
-Defaults to CMGame.Color.TRANSPARENT.
+Defaults to CMColor.NONE.

 `doodleOptions.fillStyleBelow` - Color to (try and) fill below the drawn line.
 May be buggy.
-Defaults to CMGame.Color.TRANSPARENT.
+Defaults to CMColor.NONE.

 `doodleOptions.fillStyleLeft` - Color to (try and) fill to the left of the drawn line.
 May be buggy.
-Defaults to CMGame.Color.TRANSPARENT.
+Defaults to CMColor.NONE.

 `doodleOptions.fillStyleRight` - Color to (try and) fill to the right of the drawn line.
 May be buggy.
-Defaults to CMGame.Color.TRANSPARENT.
+Defaults to CMColor.NONE.

 ```javascript